About the Portal

 How often are the data in the portal updated?

-No. It is important to keep in mind that this portal includes data about health departments when the Accreditation Committee first reviews their Site Visit Report.
+No. It is important to keep in mind that the Report Assessment Data on this Data Portal includes data about health departments when the Accreditation Committee first reviews their Site Visit Report, prior to accreditation.
 More than 40% of health departments are required to do additional work on the measures before they are accredited (Action Plan/ACAR).
 By the time they are accredited, those health departments will have completed additional work that has been assessed by site visitors and will have demonstrated increased capacity in the measures.
-PHAB is exploring ways to incorporate into this portal data from the Action Plan/ACAR process in Phase 2 development.
+These data are included in the Data Portal and can be viewed by selecting the “Action Plan Data” subtabs on in the Initial Accreditation Data tab and the Reaccreditation Data tab.
+The data demonstrate improvement on specific themes, standards, and measures based on actions health departments took to implement their Action Plan.

 Why does the number of health departments vary depending on the measure I select?